Social Anxiety on Long Island | Treatment and Support in Nassau County

 How We Treat Social Anxiety At Long Island Psychology

-Long Island Psychology is one of the leading choices for therapy for social anxiety on Long Island. we have three offices available that we can travel to for your convenience, with one in Garden City, one in Rockville Centre, and one in Lawrence.
+Long Island Psychology is one of the leading choices for therapy for social anxiety on Long Island. we have three offices available that we can travel to for your convenience, with one in Garden City, one in Rockville Centre, and one in Roslyn Heights.
 Our goal is to make sure that you have the cognitive and behavioral tools you need to feel more confident socially.

 We want to help make sure that you can enjoy social experiences on your own.
 While some people try to “fix” their anxiety by avoiding situations that may cause stress or by self-medicating with alcohol and other substances, it is our goal in therapy to provide you with long term solutions.